eyalzk/style_transfer/README.md

 This is a basic Tensorflow implementation of the papar ["A Neural Algorithm of Artistic Style"](https://arxiv.org/abs/1508.06576).

-**This is a first draft of the commit, I will try to add better documentation, examples and functionality soon** The algorithm renders an image that keeps the content of one reference image while copying the style of another.
+**This is a first draft of the commit, I will try to add better documentation, examples and functionality soon.**

+The algorithm renders an image that keeps the content of one reference image while copying the style of another.
 For example: